The Psychological Therapies Team (PTT) include Psychologists and Psychotherapists who specialise in the following therapies:

 - Cognitive Analytic Therapy

-- All of our practitioners have had specialist training in interventions for people with mental health problems and are qualified to help people cope with and recover from complex mental health, emotional and behavioural difficulties.
+All of our therapists have had specialist training in interventions for people with mental health problems and are qualified to help people cope with and recover from complex mental health, emotional and behavioural difficulties.

 - PTT forms part of the secondary care adult mental health service that operates in the Bailiwick of Guernsey.

-- Only people who meet the criteria for the secondary care adult mental health service can access PTT.
-In order to access secondary adult mental health services a person must show evidence of:
+- To access secondary adult mental health services a person must show evidence of: